 Which menstrual cup is best for virgins?

 If you’re a virgin interested in using a menstrual cup, we advise you to start with a smaller cup and apply a little lubricant.
-You may want to try our Pixie Cup Luxe, which is our smallest cup and is made from a softer material.
+You may want to try our Soft Pixie Cup which is made from a softer material.
 Learn more about using a menstrual cup as a virgin.

 This content was originally written on November 9, 2018, and has been updated for freshness, accuracy, and comprehensiveness.